duststorm/makehuman/trunk/makehuman/docs/source/user_manual_view.rst

 Undo, redo and reset
 ----------------------

 These are not view options, but they appear throughout the application.
-Undo and redo are quite straightforward, they undo the last modiﬁcation or redo the last undone modiﬁcation.
-Reset removes all modiﬁcations, be careful as it is impossible to undo this action.
+Undo and redo are quite straightforward, they undo the last modification or redo the last undone modification.
+Reset removes all modifications, be careful as it is impossible to undo this action.